Provable Training Set Debugging for Linear Regression: Introduction

-The second main contribution is to design a novel algorithm for tuning parameter selection for our Lasso-based algorithm.
-In contrast to existing work on Lasso tuning parameter selection~\cite{chichignoud2016practical}, our work aims to identify the support of the buggy data set rather than obtaining small estimation error for the regression parameter vector.
-Starting from a sufficiently large initial tuning parameter that produces the all-zeros vector as an estimator, and assuming the sufficient conditions for accurate support recovery are met, the tuning parameter selection algorithm is guaranteed to terminate with a correct choice of tuning parameter after a logarithmic number of steps.
+Our \emph{first contribution} is to provide a rigorous theoretical framework explaining how to identify errors in the ``buggy" data pool.
+Specifically, we embed a squared loss term applied to the trusted data pool into the extended Lasso algorithm proposed by Nguyen and Tran~\cite{nguyen2013robust}, and reformulate the objective to better service the debugging task.
+Borrowing techniques from robust statistics~\cite{huber2009robust,she2011outlier,nguyen2013robust,foygel2014corrupted,slawski2017linear} and leveraging results on support recovery analysis~\cite{wainwright2009sharp,meinshausen2009lasso}, we provide sufficient conditions for successful debugging in linear regression.
+We emphasize that our setting, involving data coming from multiple pools, has not been studied in any of the earlier papers.

-Our third main contribution analyzes a two-player ``game" between a bug generator and debugger, where the bug generator is performing adversarial attacks~\cite{chakraborty2018adversarial}, and the debugger is performing linear regression based on using active learning to augment the initial data set.
-In contrast to previous work~\cite{liu2020unsupervised, willett2006faster}, our goal is again to identify buggy points rather than simply obtain a sufficiently good linear regression estimator.
-On the theoretical side, we establish a sufficient condition under which an omnipotent bug generator is always guaranteed to fool the debugger.
-However, we present experiments based on real-world data to demonstrate that such a condition may not occur in practice, and we suggest several natural debugging strategies that successfully identify the bugs in our simulations.
+The work of Nguyen and Tran~\cite{nguyen2013robust} and Foygel and Mackey~\cite{foygel2014corrupted} (and more recently, Sasai and Fujisawa~\cite{sasai2020robust}) provided results for the extended Lasso with a theoretically optimal choice of tuning parameter, which depends on the unknown noise variance in the linear model.
+Our \emph{second contribution} is to discuss a rigorous procedure for tuning parameter selection which does not require such an assumption.
+Specifically, our algorithm starts from a sufficiently large initial tuning parameter that produces the all-zeros vector as an estimator.
+Assuming the sufficient conditions for successful support recovery are met, this tuning parameter selection algorithm is guaranteed to terminate with a correct choice of tuning parameter after a logarithmic number of steps.
+Note that when outliers exist in the training data set, it is improper to use cross-validation to select the tuning parameter due to possible outliers in the validation data set.